osamaadam/CPUSchedule/README.md

 ### Input

-Input is to be written inside a file called _input.txt_.
+Input is to be written inside a file named _input.txt_ in the source directory.
-Please create it if for some reason it's not in the project files.
+Please create it if for some reason it's not already in the project files.

 The template for _input.txt_ should be as follows.